 In contrast, the reported numbers are exploding in Europe and the United States, where officials have been scrambling to set up facilities and impose new limits on interaction.

 Among the top 10 nations, the next most cases were reported in Italy, which has been devastated by 63,900 cases and 6,000 deaths, and the United States, hit by 42,000 cases and 570 deaths, including 100 on Monday alone — the first day of triple-digit fatalities.

 The next highest numbers were seen in Spain, Germany, Iran, France, South Korea, Switzerland and the United Kingdom.

-Guterres said it would also help greatly if warring parties pulled back from fighting, set aside their mistrust and hatred and created corridors for life-saving aid.
+Guterres said it also would help greatly if warring parties pulled back from fighting, set aside their mistrust and hatred, and created corridors for life-saving aid.